dCache/dcache-book2/config-ReplicaManager.md

 For security reasons you might want to spread your replicas such that they are not on the same host, or in the same building or even in the same town.
 To configure this you need to set the `tag.hostname` label for your pools and check the properties `replica.enable.check-pool-host` and `replica.enable.same-host-replica`.

 Example:
-We assume that some pools of your DCACHE are in Hamburg and some are in Berlin.
+We assume that some pools of your dCache are in Hamburg and some are in Berlin.
 In the layout files where the respective pools are defined you can set

     [poolDomain]
     [poolDomain/pool1]